In this post I explain how to replace or upgrade memory (RAM) on a Dell Latitude D830 notebook.

 Remove three screws securing the keyboard.

-The memory slot A is located just above the touch pad buttons.
+The DIMM A is located just above the touch pad buttons.

-The memory module will pop up at a 30 degree angle.
+The module will pop up at a 30 degree angle.

-In this notebook memory can run in dual-channel mode which doubles the amount of available memory bandwidth and improves the notebook performance.
+In this notebook RAM can run in dual-channel mode which doubles the amount of available bandwidth and improves the laptop performance.

-In order to run your notebook dual-channel mode you must have two identical memory modules in slots A and B.
+In order to run dual-channel mode you must have two identical memory modules in slots A and B.

-For example, if you have a 1GB module installed into the slot A, you have to install an identical 1GB module into the slot B. In this case the total amount of memory installed into the notebook will be 2GB and will run in dual-channel mode.
+For example, if you have a 1GB module installed into the slot A, you have to install an identical 1GB module into the slot B. In this case it will run in dual-channel mode.